NextronSystems/log-analysis-manual/usage/recommendations.rst

 =======================

 This chapter contains general approaches that apply to all findings regardless of the module that reported it.
-For a deeper understanding of our products (e.g.
-ASGARD Management Center or Analysis Cockpit), we recommend our online Training Platform.
+For a deeper understanding of our other products (e.g. Management Center or Analysis Cockpit), we recommend our online Training Platform.
 Please contact us for more information.

 High Quantity Reduces Relevance
 -------------------------------